Hello Prospective Employees Of SPARCPlease take a moment to read about our mission, history, and culture to ensure we are a fit for each other.

 - Ability to make above market salaries.

 - Ability to earn performance bonuses and reimbursements.

-- Opportunity to work in small Teams that offer unique weekly support.
+- Opportunity to work in small Teams that offer unique weekly support and collaboration.

 - Ability to build relationships with our stakeholders (Managed Care Organizations, Health and Human Services, Juvenile Court, Adult Probation, Schools, Health Clinics, etc)

 - Chance to work in a culture that supports new ideas.

 - Chance to join and grow in a unique start-up that will serve consumers nationwide one day.

 - You will be knee-deep in very real personal trauma and crisis related to our consumers who are working to improve their private situations.